Text of the Poem | Ode on Melancholy

 Symbolism in Ode on Melancholy:

-The word, which differs from its literal meanings, is termed symbolism.
-In Ode on Melancholy, wolf’s bane, Lethe River water, the ruby grape of Proserpine are symbolized as death.
+The word, which is different from its literal meanings, is termed symbolism.
+In Ode on Melancholy, the wolf’s bane, Lethe River water, the ruby grape of Proserpine are symbolized as death.
 Rainbow, globed peonies, morning flowers are represented as joy which can bring you back towards life after experiencing sorrows and miseries.

 Personification in the Poem: